Azure/bicep-types-az/generated/managedservices/microsoft.managedservices/2019-09-01/types.md

 * **manageeTenantName**: string: Name of the home tenant.
 * **provisioningState**: 'Accepted' | 'Canceled' | 'Created' | 'Creating' | 'Deleted' | 'Deleting' | 'Failed' | 'NotSpecified' | 'Ready' | 'Running' | 'Succeeded' | 'Updating' | string: Current state of the registration definition.
 * **registrationDefinitionName**: string: Name of the registration definition.

-## Authorization
-### Properties
-* **delegatedRoleDefinitionIds**: string[]: The delegatedRoleDefinitionIds field is required when the roleDefinitionId refers to the User Access Administrator Role.
-It is the list of role definition ids which define all the permissions that the user in the authorization can assign to other security groups/service principals/users.
-* **principalId**: string (Required): Principal Id of the security group/service principal/user that would be assigned permissions to the projected subscription
-* **principalIdDisplayName**: string: Display name of the principal Id.
-* **roleDefinitionId**: string (Required): The role definition identifier.
-This role will define all the permissions that the security group/service principal/user must have on the projected subscription.
-This role cannot be an owner role.

 ## RegistrationDefinitionProperties
 ### Properties